OWASP/url-classifier/README.md

 class C {

-  /** We define a classifier with a declarative syntax */ static final URLClassifier CLASSIFIER = URLClassifier.builder()
+  /** We define a classifier with a declarative syntax */ static final UrlClassifier CLASSIFIER = UrlClassifier.builder()
       // We want to allow HTTP and HTTPS for this example .scheme(BuiltinScheme.HTTP, BuiltinScheme.HTTPS)
       .authority(